ShaikAhmedd/ShaikAhmedd/README.md

 # Hey there! 👋

-I'm Shaik Ahmed, a passionate Software Engineer based in Hyderabad.
+I'm Shaik Ahmed, a passionate IT Engineer based in Hyderabad.
 My journey in tech began when I discovered my love for Software develpoment.
 Since then, I've been diving into the world of algorithms, databases, and open-source projects.

 ## What I Do